MurdoMaclachlan/ToR-Repost-Collection/CONTRIBUTING.md

 1. Name your files like_this, not likeThis.

+2. Placeholders are `{{REPLACE ME}}`

-2. Include the header and footer for all templates.
+3. Include the header and footer for all templates.

-3. Don't be rude.
+4. Don't be rude.